Welcome to today's edition of the Rush 24-7 podcast.

 Thank you, New Jersey.

-Thank you, Greg for people have to be optimistic about this.
+People have to be optimistic about this.

-So that that's my take my first prediction.
+So that's my take, my first prediction.

-Do you want to bet Snardly?
+Do you want to bet, Snerdley?

 What?

-Let's go to Kentucky I love Kentucky.
+Let's go to Kentucky.

 I hope we can go to the Derby this year.

-Vicky in Kentucky how are you?
+Vicki in Kentucky, how are you?

 I am wonderful.

-I am honored to speak with you Mary Madeline.
+I am honored to speak with you, Mary Madeline.

-So anyhow now all of them are saying they've got to get this man out of office.
+So anyhow, now all of them are saying they've got to get this man out of office.

 Now that is proof.